RobbeElsermans/6-DSP/README.md

 # How to Use

 Welcome to our GUI application!
-Before diving in, please ensure you have the following toolboxes installed:
+If you want to use it in MATLAB, please ensure you have the following toolboxes installed:
 - Signal Processing Toolbox
 - Parallel Computing Toolbox

-The executables can be found in **GUI\PianoPlayerDataSynchronizer**.
+If you just want the executables, you can find them here:
+**GUI\PianoPlayerDataSynchronizer**.

 ### System Requirements
 - Executable compiled on a Windows 10 PC.